yxb8mh/DS2022/labs/lab3-scripts.md

 6. Next, add a line of code to count how many lines of data remain in the data file.
 Remember that Row 1 contains headers, so it should not be counted.
 Another line should echo that value to the screen.

-7. Finally, create a new tarball named `converted-archive.tar.gz` containing the cleaned CSV file.
+7. Finally, the script should create a new tarball named `converted-archive.tar.gz` containing the cleaned CSV file.

+8. Use `chmod` to make your script executable, and run it.
+Make sure no errors occur.

 ## 3. Use Python to fetch remote data